Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

-Similarly to the interpretation of `Meet` in structs, writing something like `abstract type Foo <: Meet{Bar,Baz} end` can be interpreted as "subtypes of `Foo` need to implement/conform to both the `Bar` and `Baz` interfaces, as well as any additional guaraantees/requirements of `Foo`, if there are any".
+Similarly to the interpretation of `Meet` in structs, writing something like `abstract type Foo <: Meet{Bar,Baz} end` can be interpreted as "subtypes of `Foo` need to implement/conform to both the `Bar` and `Baz` interfaces, as well as any additional guarantees/requirements of `Foo`, if there are any".

 Now, this isn't to say there aren't issues with `Meet` - for one, it doesn't allow third parties to extend the supported interfaces of `Foo`, because which interfaces `Foo` implements is part of its type definition.
 This is not an issue with Holy traits, due to their trait opt-in being disconnected from subtyping.
-This is the flipside of creating traits through dispatch, instead of through subtyping.
+This is the flip-side of creating traits through dispatch, instead of through subtyping.
 However, how often this is actually needed/a good idea in practice is questionable - after all, since this is just regular dispatch, it's perfectly possible to just implement an interface on `Foo` directly, without explicitly subtyping the interface type.
 The only issue is that this doesn't scale all too well, due to the fact that third party code then too